 Codon optimization refers to the use of preferred codons, that is, to avoid the rare codons with low utilization, to simplify mRNA’s secondary structure after gene transcription, to remove the motif which is not conducive to efficient expression and add the helpful one, to adjust the GC content, and other methods to re-design genes.
 The commercialization of gene synthesis has greatly promoted the application scope and influence of codon optimization.

-The optimal expression of gene is achieved through the systematic design of the gene itself, the vector, the host system and the culturing/inducing condition.
-Researchers generally focus on the selection of appropriate expression vector and host system, while ignoring whether the gene itself and the vector as well as the host system are compatible perfectly.
+The optimal expression of gene is achieved through the systematic design of the gene itself, the vector, the host system, and the culturing/inducing condition.
+Researchers generally focus on the selection of appropriate expression vector and host system, while ignoring whether or not the gene itself and the vector and the host system are compatible perfectly.
 For the design and optimization of genes and vectors, we pay attention to the following important aspects:

 In addition to codon bias, the usage efficiency of codons ‘combination should also be considered.
 In other words, in most cases, the effect of using high-frequency codon is not the best, the combination of high-frequency and sub high-frequency codon will be better.
-Taking both high-frequency codon and sub high-frequency codon into account would be better than using only one of them.
+Taking both high-frequency codon and sub high-frequency codon into account is more efficient than using only one of them.
 The self-developed NGTM Codon optimization software of Synbio Technologies is the pioneer in industry.To solve codon bias is a basic way to achieve codon optimization.

 mRNA secondary structure

 mRNA secondary structure is another important factor that affects the translation process.
 Complex and stable secondary structure especially those near the ribosomal binding site (RBS) will hinder the translation process.
 Hairpin in DNA sequence is one of the symbols of mRNA secondary structure.
 Effective software can be determined by its ability to identify and reduce the hairpin structure in DNA sequences.